jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **ordering rule** means the rule set out in section CD 23(1) (Ordering rule and slice rule) for calculating the amount of available subscribed capital per share
   - **original share** means a share in a company that is described as the original share in the definition of
   - **originator** is defined in section HR 9BAA (Meaning of originator) for the purposes of sections HR 9, HR 9BA, HR 9B, HR 10, HR 10B, HZ 9, and HZ 10 (which relate to debt funding special purpose vehicles), and the definition of debt funding special purpose vehicle
+  - **originator transition date** is defined in section HR 10B (What happens when persons stop being originators?)
   - **orphan’s benefit** means any of the following:
     (a) an orphan’s benefit payable under section 43 of the Social Security Act 2018:
     (b) orphan’s benefit equivalent assistance